lekoala/admini/README.md

 Avoid initializing things multiple time can be done in three ways:

 - Have self initializing custom elements or use [Modular Behaviour](https://github.com/lekoala/modular-behaviour.js).
-- Happily trigger full page init with multiple init safe scripts
+- Happily trigger full page init with multiple init safe scripts (eg: using initialize util provided)
 - Define custom per fragment code with onScopeLoad

+You can also ditch sco-pe completely and use a more robust solution like Turbo or Unpoly.
+I didn't want to use these libraries because they tend to creep to much into the project architecture.
+With sco-pe, you can pretty much write regular html and it will work with minimal changes.

 ## Icons and images